lmasikisiki/tripmanager/README.md

 ## Tripmanager

 * This is a java spring-boot project that uses AXON framework to implement CQRS/ Event Driven application and event store
-* This most of the code is write in Kotlin
+* Most of the code is write in Kotlin

 ## To get started
 ** You need to have git and maven (or you can use the maven wrapper)